evert/evert.github.com/_posts/2022/2022-09-13-bun-curveball-framework.md

 a full-blown HTTP/TCP server needs to be started and proxied to.
 Each of these workarounds require a ton of code from libraries like [serverless-express][8].

-So with Bun up and coming, the same work would need to be done on or Bun needs to add full compability for the Node `http` module.
+So with Bun up and coming, either the same work would need to be done to emulate Node's APIs, or Bun would would need to add full compability for the Node `http` module (which is eventually coming).

-Due to's Curveball abstract, it was relatively easy to get Curveball up and running and it doesn't require any Bun-specific code.
+But because Curveball abstractions, it was relatively easy to get up and running.
+Most of the work was moving the Node-specific code into a new package.

 Here's the Curveball 'hello world' on Bun: